 *Note: I used to recommend eLong but once it was bought out by Expedia, it became much worse.

-As I said above, pricing is often your only indication of quality when it comes to China hotels.
+As I said above, pricing is often your only indication of quality when it comes to best China hotels to choose from.
 It goes against our western “get the best deal” mentality, but if you think about it, it really makes sense.

 Let’s take hotels in Beijing for example.
-In a simple search, I came across the Junyi Runhua hotel that offers rooms for US$59/night.
-I also found the Hilton Beijing hotel that offers rooms starting at US$159/night.
+In a simple search, I came across the Junyi Runhua hotel that offers rooms for between US$55-$70/night.
+I also found the Hilton Beijing hotel that offers rooms starting at more than US$115/night.

 As you plan your travels to China and begin to research the best China hotels, take a moment to consider the following: